thiri-thant22/ICT105-Moonlight-MVP/docs/case-study-brief.md

 The team will focus on implementing the most important MVP features, including Add Expense, View Expense List, Dashboard Summary, and basic Edit/Delete functions.

 The prototype should demonstrate how users can record expenses, monitor their spending, and manage their budget more easily than using notebooks, phone notes, or spreadsheets.

+# Lab 07 Case Study Brief: Budget Tracker

+## Problem Context
+Many university students and young professionals struggle to manage their personal finances because they do not consistently record their daily expenses.
+As a result, they often overspend and have difficulty tracking where their money goes.
+Current alternatives include writing expenses in notebooks, using spreadsheets, or relying on memory, which can be inconvenient, time-consuming, and inaccurate.

+## Practice Purpose
+This case is used only for guided practice in Lab 07.
+Students must later apply the same process to their own group case.

+## Example MVP Experiment Direction
+The team wants to test whether students and young professionals can use a simple digital workflow to record expenses, view expense records, search and filter transactions, monitor spending through a dashboard, and manage expense data efficiently.

+## Example Critical Assumption
+Students and young professionals will use a simple digital Budget Tracker if it is easier, faster, and more organized than using notebooks, spreadsheets, or remembering expenses manually.

+## Example Experiment Type
+Clickable web prototype, form-based simulation, or simple HTML/CSS/JavaScript prototype with Local Storage.